mdjmoore/mm-blog/content/posts/whats-my-story/index.md

 I am a _27 year_ old Canadian based in Toronto_,_ **Ontario**.

+I current work as a web application developer at [**TWG**](https://twg.io/), a software development agency based in Toronto, Ontario, Canada.
+I'm currently working with React, Redux, TypeScript and Jest, though agency work is ever-changing.

-Most recently, I worked at [**Uberflip**](https://www.uberflip.com), a SaaS company building a content experience platform for B2B and B2C businesses.
+Previously, I worked at [**Uberflip**](https://www.uberflip.com), a SaaS company building a content experience platform for B2B and B2C businesses.

 My main responsibility at Uberflip were developing our platform, using my skills as a fullstack developer to make the platform a joy to use.
 Currently I'm building in **React, GraphQL, SQL, TypeScript and PHP**, but have proficiency in **HTML, CSS and preprocessed CSS languages, Web Accessibility and jQuery.**